Big Bill Neidjie: Later life, death and legacy

 In many Indigenous Australian cultures, there are traditional secrets passed down from generation to generation, and it is taboo to reveal these secrets to a non-initiate.
 As he grew older, Neidjie realised that he might be in the position, as one of the last Gaagudju initiates, of taking these secrets to the grave with him, and so made the courageous decision to break this taboo, so that his culture might live on.
 In addition to entrusting some of the custodianship of tribal lands to his son Jonathan, he related many of his stories to the anthropologist Stephen Davis and others, and published two books, in which he related his passion for the land of which he was part, and insisted on the importance of managing the land in the traditional ways.
 He hoped that, one day, his culture might thrive once again, and his grandchildren, or their grandchildren, might pick up the threads once more.

 Neidjie died on 23 May 2002.
 The Federal Minister for the Environment and Heritage, David Kemp, said, "He was instrumental in the establishment of Kakadu National Park and was deeply committed to sharing his love for his country, his respect for the heritage of his country and his Indigenous culture with countless thousands of park visitors and all who shared his love for the natural world".

 Selected works

-GAMU The Deamtime Stories, Life and Feelings of Big Bill Neidjie as told to Sarah George.
+GAMU The Dreamtime Stories, Life and Feelings of Big Bill Neidjie as told to Sarah George.

 Publisher Cyclops Press 2022.
 Sydney NSW.